Lesson 3 of 13 · ⏱ 45 min · ✓ Free

 ls | grep ".sh" | wc -l

-# Show the 5 largest files in current folder
+# Show the 5 largest files (ls -S sorts by size, largest first)

 ls -lhS | head -n 6